sannatikk/ATM_simulator_app/README.md

 The ATM Simulator App consists of two main components:

 1. **Backend:** This is a Node.js application hosted remotely, utilizing the Express framework to provide API endpoints for communication with a remotely hosted MySQL database.
+The database was built from scratch specifically for this project.
 2. **Frontend:** The frontend is developed using Qt Widgets, providing a user-friendly interface for interacting with the ATM functionalities.

 ## Requirements